OMBoersma/DeepGlow/README.md

 </p>
 DeepGlow is a feed-forward neural network trained to emulate BOXFIT simulation data of gamma-ray burst (GRB) afterglows.

-This package provides an easy interface to generate GRB spectra and light curves mimicking those generated through BOXFIT with high accuracy.
+This package provides an easy interface to generate GRB afterglow spectra and light curves mimicking those generated through BOXFIT with high accuracy.
 Details are provided in a forthcoming paper and this repository also contains the code used to generate the training data and to train the neural networks.

 ## Installation